cracki/laravelSms/README.md

 laravelSms for Laravel 5.1
 ==========

-package for send sms with laravel (published for [parssms24.ir](http://parssms24.ir)) this package only work for iranian mobile operator
+package for send sms with laravel (published for [Fara Payamak](http://www.farapayamak.ir/)) this package only work for iranian mobile operator

 installation
 ------------